obrien-lab/cg_simtk_protein_folding/example/README.md

 ### This directory contains demos for some of the key scripts in this repository.
 The folder name is the same as the script name.
+##### Other scripts do not have demo provided because (1) it needs to run on a super computer or (2) it requires to read a large amount of data produced by previous simulations.
+For these scripts, please contact us if you want to check your outputs or you need our original data to test.
 ### Each folder contains the following subdirectories:

 | Directory | Contents |